Mariners’ misery against Astros continues as losing streak hits nine games

 There was nothing about Seattle’s most recent failure – a non-descript 7-4 defeat at Minute Maid Park – that indicates the current losing streak vs. the Astros, now at nine games, will end in one of the final four games between the teams this season.

 “We had a hard time holding them down tonight,” manager Scott Servais said.
-“We created a lot of traffic but you have get any big hits to get them in.”
+“We created a lot of traffic but you have to get big hits to get them in.”

 What is there really left to say in this lopsided matchup.
 The Mariners weren’t blown out, but it also never seemed like they were going to win, even when they were leading, which was brief.